Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### SetObjectProtected

-This command command is used to write data or metadata objects protected (integrity and optionally confidentiality) to the OPTIGA™.
-The field “Param” contains the manifest version of the update data set.
+This command command is used to write data or metadata objects protected (integrity and optionally confidentiality) to the OPTIGA™ Trust M. The field “Param” contains the manifest version of the update data set.
 The field “InData” contains the protected update data set to be written.
 The contained manifest addresses the protection keys and the target object.